 Can the owner charge extra for pets, or not allow pets?

 Yes, if you allow pets they are extra.
-Typically, $250 to $500 is added to the security deposit for pets.
+Typically, $500 is added to the security deposit for pets.
 In addition, a monthly pet rent can be charged between $50 to $100, but the security deposit may not exceed two times the rent for unfurnished or three times the rent for furnished.

 How often are inspections done?